 Apple’s Safari browser has been around for a long time, and over the years it’s been improved to the point where it’s now a very solid choice for most people.
 As you’d expect, it boasts the standard features found on most modern browsers, including bookmarks, tabbed browsing, a password manager, private browsing options, a dark mode, read later list, plus a Shared with You section on the Home page that lists links you’ve been sent in Messages.

-With the arrival of version 15 that accompanied macOS Monterey, Apple introduced Tab Groups, which is a handy new feature that allows you to collect particular tabs together by a category of your choosing, so you don’t have to search for them among your other open tabs.
-This is particularly useful if you’re planning a holiday, event or researching another interest.
+With macOS Monterey, Apple introduced Tab Groups, a feature that gained even more capabilities in Ventura.
+It is a handy feature that allows you to collect particular tabs together by a category of your choosing, so you don’t have to search for them among your other open tabs.
+This is useful if you’re planning a holiday, event or researching another interest.
 Best of all, the Group Tabs sync to Safari on your iPhone, iPad or other Macs.
+Apple built on this in macOS Ventura by making these Tab Group shareable, so you can send them to friends, colleagues or family who can instantly see all the pages and links – perfect if you’re all collaborating on a project.
+You can also pin tabs within these groups and give them customised start pages too.

 Privacy is an important part of Apple’s offering, with Intelligent Tracking Protection there to stop advertisers from watching what you do.
 This is accompanied by anti-fingerprinting settings that prevent sites from looking at your hardware and software configuration to work out who you are online, plus security features that block sites that could contain malware.